Netflix/photon/README.md

 Playlist (st2067-3:2013), and the essence containing IMF track file (st2067-5:2013) which follows the Material eXchange Format (MXF) format (st377-1:2011).
-Specifically, Photon parses and completely reads an MXF file containing a single audio or video essence as defined by the IMF Essence Component specification (st2067-5:2013) and serializes the metadata into an IMF Composition Playlist (SMPTE st2067-3:2013).
+Specifically, Photon parses and completely reads an MXF file containing a single audio or video essence as defined by the IMF Essence Component specification (st2067-5:2013) and serializes the metadata into the IMF Composition Playlist structure.

 The goal of the Photon is to provide a simple standardized interface to completely validate an IMP.